W3rni0/RACTF_2020/readme.md

 time.sleep(0.5)
 ```

-And we got another decrypted/decoded code... we can see that it consists only of letters and numbers, in the hope that this isn't some ciphertext I tried using base32 as it only has letters and numbers (and too many letters to be hexadecimal), by doing so we get another code which consists of letters, numbers and symbols so we can safely assume that this is base64, and decoding the data from base64 we get...
+And we got another decrypted/decoded code, we can see that it consists only of letters and numbers, in the hope that this isn't some ciphertext I tried using base32 as it only uses letters and numbers (and too many letters to be hexadecimal), by doing so we get another code which consists of letters, numbers and symbols so we can safely assume that this is base64 again, and decoding the data from base64 we get...

 ```
 .....=.^.ÿíYQ.. .¼JGÐû_ÎÝþÌ´@_2.ý¬/Ý.y...RÎé÷.×An.íTý¯ÿo.£.<ß¼..¬Yna=¥.ì,æ¢,.ü.ò$àÀfk^î|t. ..¡cYd¡.X.P.;×"åÎ.m..¸±'..D/.nlûÇ..².©i.ÒY¸üp.].X¶YI.ÖËöu.°^.e.r.
 ].Ê±Wéò¤.@S.Ê¾öæ6.Ë Ù.ôÆÖ..×X&ìc?Ù.wRÎ[÷Ð^Öõ±ÝßI1..<wR7Æ..®$hÞ ..
 ```
-yeah this doesn't look good, but I didn't lose hope and checked if this is a file, so I downloaded the data and fortunately it is one, a gz compressed data file in fact:
+...yeah this doesn't look good, but without losing hope and checked if this is a file, so I downloaded the data and fortunately it is one, a gz compressed data file in fact:

 [link to file](assets//files//Spentalkux.gz)

-In this file we got another decoded/decrpyted data (I really lost count of how many where in this challenge by now), the data consists only of 1 and 0 so most of time it is one of three things - binary data, morse code or bacon code, so I first checked if it's binary and got another block of binary data, decoding it we get data which looks like hex and decoding that we get...weird random-looking data, so it is obviously base85 encoded, so I base85 decoded the data and finally after too many decrpytings and decodings we got the flag:
+In this file we got another decoded/decrpyted data (I really lost count of how many were in this challenge by now), the data consists only of 1 and 0 so most of the time it is one of three things - binary data, morse code or bacon code, so I first checked if it's binary and got another block of binary data, decoding it we get data which looks like hex and decoding that we get...weird random-looking data, so it is obviously base85 encoded, so I base85 decoded the data and finally after too many decrpytings and decodings we got the flag:

 ![](assets//images//spentalkux_3.png)